SIMEXP/tutorials/deeplearning-notebook/how_to_use_deeplearning_notebooks_remotly.md

 Containerized technology is one of the major change in scientific world.
 It allows reproducible, large-scale and burden-free environment setup for science.
 In the mean-time, jupyter notebook provides a interactive coding session and easy way to work on python environment.
-You will learn how to launch your favourite notebook on a remote server (from CRIUGM, or computecanada) using a specialized container technology called [singularity](https://singularity.lbl.gov/)
+You will learn how to launch your favourite notebook on a remote server (from CRIUGM, or computecanada) using a specialized container technology called [singularity](https://singularity.lbl.gov/), which allows you to run containers without sudo rights.

 ### Connect to the desired server